Introduction to Software Development Tooling

 Expect to make good use of git reflog in this assignment as you make errors.

-Start by cloning the initial repository from /comp/50ISDT/vcs2-constructive.git.
+Start by cloning the initial repository from /comp/50ISDT/vcs2-constructive (you may run into a warning about it not being a “safe directory”; run the suggested command) .
 We suggest you work on the homework server, but you are also free to work on a personal computer (make sure you have clang-format installed if so).

 1. A number of the following questions ask you to tell us what commands you used.
 Put your answers in the answers.txt file in the answers branch.
-Create a local answers branch based on the initial one by running git checkout -b answers origin/answers.
-(Since this is such a common operation, you can also use the shorthand git checkout answers to do the same thing.)
+Create a local orphan answers branch by running git checkout --orphan answers and then git rm -rf . (to prevent Git from committing the files from the other branch to answers) Make an empty answers.txt and commit it to the answers branch.
 As you answer our questions, make commits to that branch.
 You may commit your answers either one-by-one or all at once, but make sure you’ve committed them by the time you submit!
+The point of this is to separate your answers from the rest of the messy commit history you’ll be creating.
+Make sure to switch back to the main branch before doing other work. answers is just for answers.txt.

 2. A user named Gianna opened a GitHub issue pointing out that the project has no LICENSE file, meaning she doesn’t know if she’s allowed to use the software in the way she wants.
 You did some research and found that the MIT license is appropriate for the project.
 Add a new file called LICENSE containing the license text from that link (with appropriate placeholders filled in), then commit the addition to the main branch with a descriptive commit message.